 The results of the integrated model study show that with climate change, water availability decreases – especially during summer months – and nitrate concentrations in the river increase.
 In addition, model projections of this study point to increasing production potential owing to climatic changes, at least until mid-century.
 In order to utilize these potentials, the increasing water and nutrient limitations would have to be reduced by appropriate fertiliser and irrigation management.
-Increased use of fertilisers and irrigation, however, could have an adverse affect on water quality.
+Increased use of fertilisers and irrigation, however, could have an adverse affect on water quality as well as on agricultural biodiversity.
 Furthermore, we can assume that the possibility of using water from the Broye for irrigation will be increasingly restricted as climate change progresses.
-This will pose new challenges for the sustainability of the agricultural use of water in the area.
-Especially in context with climate change, measures for improving the efficiency of water and nutrient use are of great importance.

 The results of this project indicate that the conflict between agricultural productivity and resource conservation under climate change will intensify.
 Measures to improve water and nutrient use efficiency are therefore of great importance, especially with regard to future climate change.